-To view the area, total value, and average value for a selected polygon segment, hover the mouse cursor over a polygon on the map.
+To view the area, total value, and average value for a selected polygon segment use the mouse cursor to hover over a polygon on the map.
 The values are shown at the bottom left of the information panel (Figure 10-7).

-Figure 10-7 Areal Values for Polygon Segments
+Figure 10-7.
+Areal Values for Polygon Segments